GetFeedback/kahpp-oss/docs/features/http.md

 ```

 If the value is not there, the call will fail, and the record will be routed to the error topic.

+## HTTP response errors

+If in an HTTP call an error occurs, it will be saved as a header on the record.